Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/software-dependencies.md

 * This process should may take 2 -5 mins depending on the speed of your hard-drive.

 * Once fully started, one can see a whale icon at the top of their screen.
 If this is clicked, a dropdown should appear indicating that Docker is now running.

-  * Please note: This process also installs the newest version of `Docker-Compose`.
+* Please note: This process also installs the newest version of `docker-compose`.

 ---